asiventsev/project2redmine/README.md

-Console script for MS Project to Redmine synchronization
+# Console script for MS Project to Redmine synchronization

+Bla bla